newfront/pyspark-pipeline-composer/README.md

 # pyspark-pipeline-composer
-This project is a minimal framework for generating structured streaming apps
+This project will be an effective harness for generating streaming applications.